Mission

 This mission is accomplished by:

-• Addressing academic achievement, social responsibility, personal responsibility, and social justice; purposes of schooling
+- Addressing academic achievement, social responsibility, and personal responsibility; purposes of schooling

 The ECDC offers preschool age children of students, faculty, staff, and alumni opportunities to learn through play in a mixed age group setting under the guidance of highly qualified preschool through grade three certified teachers.